 Technical know-how Fee/ Royalty

-Ensure that impairment loss on assets shall form part of reconciliation statement between cost accounting records and financial statements.
+Ensure that impairment loss on assets shall form part of the reconciliation statement between cost accounting records and financial statements.

 Whether manufacturing cost is in accordance with CAS 22 ?